peterjmartinson/writing/DistractedFortune/20240807_MorningPages/draft.md

 Putting this all together, I decided to resume a practice I'd started back before my first boy was born - Morning Pages.
 I did morning pages for a few months, then fell off.
 After listening to Peterson on the Bible, I started anew, with the goal of at least writing down any dream fragments I could remember, each morning, as soon as I woke up.

-It's now an engrained habit I do daily, and I feel off kilter if I miss a morning.
-It's so important to me, that I recommend you do it too.

 ## What are morning pages?

-[Morning Pages](LINK) are probably not a completely new idea, but they were popularized by [Julia Cameron](LINK) in her book [_The Artist's Way_](LINK).
+[Morning Pages](https://juliacameronlive.com/basic-tools/morning-pages/) are not a completely new idea, but they were popularized by [Julia Cameron](https://juliacameronlive.com/) in her book [_The Artist's Way_](LINK).
 Cameron is known as, not a productivity guru, but creativity guru.
 I may or may not have heard the idea from her (I don't remember), but here is what she says about them:

 > Morning Pages are three pages of longhand, stream of consciousness writing, done first thing in the morning.
-[Source](LINK)
+[Source](https://juliacameronlive.com/basic-tools/morning-pages/)

 The goal here is to get all the mess out of your head, and get to the good stuff right at the beginning of the day.
 Think of using a honing steel to prep a kitchen knife - you're straightening out the blade, getting rid of a few kinks, getting ready to cut.
 Or, letting the sink run on hot for a little bit to push the lingering cold water out, until the hot water starts flowing.